3D tic-tac-toe

 3D tic-tac-toe, also known by the trade name Qubic, is an abstract strategy board game, generally for two players.
-It is similar in concept to traditional tic-tac-toe but is played in a cubical array of cells, usually 4×4×4.
+It is similar in concept to traditional tic-tac-toe but is played in a cubical array of cells, usually 4×4×4 (64 cells).
 Players take turns placing their markers in blank cells in the array.
 The first player to achieve four of their own markers in a row wins.
 The winning row can be horizontal, vertical, or diagonal on a single board as in regular tic-tac-toe, or vertically in a column, or a diagonal line through four boards.

 As with traditional tic-tac-toe, several commercial sets of apparatus have been sold for the game, and it may also be played with pencil and paper with a hand-drawn board.

 The game has been analyzed mathematically and a first-player-win strategy was developed and published.
 However, the strategy is too complicated for most human players to memorize and apply.